usnistgov/dioptra/docs/source/dev-guide/contributing-documentation-guide.rst

 Guidelines for Documentation
 ============================

-This is a guide for Dioptra developers that details **style and content guidelines** for Sphinx documentation pages.
+This is a guide for Dioptra developers that details **style and content guidelines** for `Sphinx <https://www.sphinx-doc.org/en/master/index.html>`__ documentation pages.

-Dioptra documentation uses **reStructuredText (.rst)** with Sphinx.
-The documentation pages are located in ``/docs/source/`` and are built using the command ``uvx tox run -e web-compile,docs``.
+Dioptra documentation uses `reStructuredText (.rst) <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html#rst-primer>`__ with Sphinx.
+The documentation pages are located in ``docs/source/`` and are built using the command ``uvx tox run -e web-compile,docs``.

+.. contents:: Page Contents
+   :local:
+   :depth: 1

 Exemplar Documentation Pages
 -----------------